Posted on October 3rd, 2019 by Zane Cagle

-The FDA on July 13 issued a warning that the risks using mesh in transvaginal procedures may outweigh the benefits.
-A panel recently agreed with the FDA’s recommendation that vaginal mesh be reclassified from moderate risk to high risk of hurting patients if it fails.
+The FDA issued a warning that the risks of using mesh in transvaginal procedures may outweigh the benefits.
+A panel recently agreed with the FDA’s recommendation that vaginal mesh is reclassified from moderate risk to high risk of hurting patients if it fails.
 The FDA has also called for more studies regarding the safety of this product.
 It first issued a safety communication about this product in 2008, as women began to complain about adverse effects from this surgery.
 Since that time, more than 1,500 women have come forward complaining about complications.

-The drug companies, for their part, claim that the risk of serious complications from this surgery are very low.
-These manufactures say that while vaginal mesh and the accompanying surgery is not for every women, it is still an appropriate procedure for some.
-They contend that more data is needed before issuing a full recall, claiming that, while some women have experience severe complications, it is unknown exactly how large of a percentage these women represent.
+The drug companies, for their part, claim that the risk of serious complications from this surgery is very low.
+These manufacturers say that while vaginal mesh and the accompanying surgery are not for every woman, it is still an appropriate procedure for some.
+They contend that more data is needed before issuing a full recall, claiming that, while some women have experienced severe complications, it is unknown exactly how large of a percentage these women represent.
 Until such data has been assembled, they argue that a full recall is inappropriate.
 Vaginal mesh treatments are a permanent procedure, and complications arising from it can cause life-long problems.

 If you or a loved one has had this surgery and is now experiencing adverse reactions to it, you will need an experienced, capable attorney to represent your needs.
 You may have what is called a product liability case.
 If you live anywhere in the Missouri, Illinois, or Kentucky areas, Zane T. Cagle may be able to assist you.
 If you have questioned whether the mesh used in your surgery is one of the manufacturers that has problems, it is a good idea to contact an attorney to get those answers.
 Contact Zane T. Cagle of The Cagle Law Firm today to discuss your legal options at (314) 276-1681.